5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_Radeon_Tweaks/README.md

 ### `PP,PP_WorkLoadPolicyMask` vs. `PP_WorkLoadPolicyMask`

-Acidantehra's AMD Radeon FAQs suggests calling the property `PP,PP_WorkLoadPolicyMask`, but I have seen configs and guides which use `PP_WorkLoadPolicyMask` instead.
+Acidanthera's AMD Radeon FAQs suggests calling the property `PP,PP_WorkLoadPolicyMask`, but I have seen configs and guides which use `PP_WorkLoadPolicyMask` instead.
 It seems that both methods work.
 The only difference is that when using `PP,PP_`, the property is listed alphabetically among other PowerPlay Table entries, while using `PP_` puts the entry in a different position in the list.

 You can check this yourself: in IORegistryExplorer, search for `GFX0`.
 The property is listed as `PP_WorkLoadPolicy` in both cases, just sorted differently.
 It seems that the comma can be utilized as a modifier for sorting entries in the IO Registry.